CleanroomMC/Website/docs/groovy-script/mods/bewitchment/altar_upgrade.md

     mods.bewitchment.altar_upgrade.addCup(Predicate<BlockWorldState>, int, double)
     ```

-- Adds the given entry as a pentacle upgrade in the format `condition`, `gain`:
+- Adds the given entry as a wand upgrade in the format `condition`, `multiplier`:

     ```groovy:no-line-numbers
-    mods.bewitchment.altar_upgrade.addPentacle(IBlockState, int)
+    mods.bewitchment.altar_upgrade.addWand(IBlockState, double)
     ```

-- Adds the given entry as a pentacle upgrade in the format `condition`, `gain`:
+- Adds the given entry as a wand upgrade in the format `condition`, `multiplier`:

     ```groovy:no-line-numbers
-    mods.bewitchment.altar_upgrade.addPentacle(IIngredient, int)
+    mods.bewitchment.altar_upgrade.addWand(IIngredient, double)
     ```

-- Adds the given entry as a pentacle upgrade in the format `condition`, `gain`:
+- Adds the given entry as a wand upgrade in the format `condition`, `multiplier`:

     ```groovy:no-line-numbers
-    mods.bewitchment.altar_upgrade.addPentacle(Predicate<BlockWorldState>, int)
+    mods.bewitchment.altar_upgrade.addWand(Predicate<BlockWorldState>, double)
     ```

 - Adds the given entry as a sword upgrade in the format `condition`, `multiplier`: